THE PLANNER

 Why This Pattern Exists

-The Planner pattern emerges when early life taught that chaos equals danger and structure equals safety.
+The Planner pattern often emerges when early life taught that chaos equals danger and structure equals safety.

-The equation formed early: Structure = Safety, Chaos = Threat
+The equation the Planner often carries: Structure = Safety, Chaos = Threat

 And there is truth here.
 Organisation does create security.
 Planning does prevent problems.
-Your systems work.
+The systems work.

 The problem emerges when the system becomes more important than the life it is meant to serve.